Even a well configured project can still be slow

 Which matters a lot on a technical blog.

-Why SVG icons are embedded directly in HTML Copied!
+Why SVG icons are embedded directly in HTML

 Icons across the site use SVG.